raml-org/raml-spec/versions/raml-10/raml-10.md

 _Array_ is a SEQUENCE containing SCALARs or SEQUENCE containing MAPs in terms of YAML.

-In the following example, the "enum" _Property_ key is highlighted in yellow that has an _Array_ value highlighted blue.
+In the following example, the yellow "enum" _Property_ key has a blue _Array_ value.

 <pre style="background-color:#111;">
 <font color="yellow">enum:</font>